Request for controller_issues_bulk_edit_after_save hook

 Depending on the transaction isolation level of your database, you will not see the journal entry from another transaction before the first one is actually committed though.
 This will only happen after the request was successfully completed.

-#7 Updated by Andriy Lesyuk over 10 years ago
+#7 Updated by Andriy Lesyuk about 11 years ago

 - File controller_issues_bulk_edit_after_save.patch added